 Shred the cheese - Using a box grater, shred the mozzarella cheese, and set aside.

-In a large mixing bowl, mix together the dough for the naan.
-Whisk together the dry ingredients.
-Add in the wet ingredients, and stir until a dough has formed.
-Knead gently with your hands until the dough is smooth.
+Whisk together the dry ingredients for the naan.
+Add in the wet ingredients, and stir using a rubber spatula, until a dough has formed.
+Transfer the dough onto a flat surface, and knead gently with your hands until the dough is smooth.
 Divide the dough into 8 sections, and roll into balls.
 Cover with a towel.

-Bring up the corners of the dough to enclose the potato filling.
+Bring up the corners of the dough to enclose the cheese filling.
 Pinch the dough ball shut with your fingers. [photo 4]

 Gently flatten the stuffed dough ball down with your hand, and roll it out lightly with a rolling pin.
-You will want the naan to be ⅛ of an inch thick.
-You do not need to worry about making these naans perfectly round - they are often served in an oval shape too! [photo 5]
+You will want the naan to be ⅛ of an inch thick. [photo 5]

 In a medium-sized bowl, combine the melted butter, minced garlic and chopped cilantro.
 You can melt the butter in the microwave in 15 second increments, or in a sauce pan over medium-low heat.
 Set the butter mixture aside. [photo 6]